jpibarra1130/jpibarra1130.github.com/_posts/2014-09-27-Image-Upload-Using-Rails-API-And-Paperclip.md

 ---
 layout: post
 title: "Image Upload Using Rails API and Paperclip"
-description: "Showing the Download Dialog for Downloading File using Java"
+description: "Image uploading using a RESTful API via Rails and Paperclip"
 ---

 I am working on a mini-project with my friends and part of it requires us to make a RESTful API.
 We opted to use Ruby on Rails for the backend since we have a tight schedule and using this stack would simplify the development.
 For my first task, I need to create an endpoint which will allow me to upload an image together with the object's properties.